wwall3r/blog/src/lib/posts/making-a-website.md

 coverImage: ""
 coverWidth: 16
 coverHeight: 9
 excerpt: I started a blog.
-Maybe this will be a project I actually finish?
+Perhaps this will be a project I actually finish?
 ---

 So I started a blog.
 Or really a website to serve as an online presence, portfolio,